armandstrickernlp/Task-Chitchat-Entropy/README.md

 ```

 ## Compare lexical diversity and divergence
-In Accentor, chitchat candidates are proposed for most utterances.
-Prior to loading the Acentor data for analysis, we randomly pick a chitchat candidate when possible.
-To reproduce this, simply change the path to the downloaded accentor data and choose the seed in `generate_accentor_seeds.py`.
-Rune the script with `python generate_accentor_seeds.py`.

-The serialized extracted utterances are made already available in the `utt_data` repository.
+The serialized extracted utterances from each dataset are made available in the `utt_data` repository and are directly loaded in `compare_diversity_divergence.py`.

 To reproduce comparison plots and results from the paper, simply run the following command: